 Both polishing and lapping typically follow the grinding process in the fabrication of optical materials such as lenses, windows and glasses.
 Both processes can be used to produce anything from small batches to hundreds or thousands of optical components with consistent characteristics to achieve exactly the same result.

-Optical polishing and lapping can be used for mass processing of large numbers of components in auto manufacturing, aerospace, electronics, optical instruments and a wide range of other OEM sectors.
+Optical polishing and lapping can be used for mass processing of large numbers of components in auto manufacturing, aerospace, electronics, optical instruments and a wide range of other OEM sectors which use optical components.

 What is the difference between optical polishing and lapping?

 The differences between optical polishing and lapping lie in the amount of material that needs removing from the source optical component and the target characteristics required.

 The objective is to achieve specific surface finish, or shape or dimension such as parallelism or flatness.
 The processes may also be used to achieve combination of these features or characteristics.

 Both processes involve the use of a mix of abrasive materials in a lubricant and water-based suspension called a slurry.
 The material and mix of abrasive particles used in the slurry are adjusted according to the required finish, dimensions or shape of the final optical component.

 Additional to a slurry mix, diamond compounds and tools can remove the surface to a precise micron surface finish.

 What is optical polishing used for?